wesleycamargo/azure-docs.pt-br/articles/cdn/cdn-rules-engine-reference-features.md

 ---
 ### <a name="complete-cache-fill"></a>Concluir o Preenchimento do Cache
-**Finalidade:** determina o que acontece quando uma solicitação resulta em uma perda no cache parcial em um servidor de borda.
+**Finalidade:** Determina o que acontece quando uma solicitação resulta em uma perda no cache parcial em um POP.

-Um erro de cache parcial descreve o status de cache para um ativo que não foi completamente baixado para um servidor de borda.
-Se um ativo estiver apenas parcialmente armazenado em cache em um servidor de borda, a próxima solicitação para esse ativo será encaminhada novamente ao servidor de origem.
+Um erro de cache parcial descreve o status de cache para um ativo que não foi completamente baixado para um POP.
+Se um ativo estiver apenas parcialmente armazenado em cache em um POP, a próxima solicitação para esse ativo será encaminhada novamente ao servidor de origem.
 <!---
 This feature is not available for the ADN platform.
 The typical traffic on this platform consists of relatively small assets.
 The size of the assets served through these platforms helps mitigate the effects of partial cache misses, since the next request will typically result in the asset being cached on that POP.